 Revised_species

-Identification category associated with the revised code, includes taxonomic name and may also include category description such as "Briareum asbestinum (encrusting)"
+Identification category associated with the Revised_Species_Code, includes taxonomic name and may also include category description such as "Briareum asbestinum (encrusting)".
+Species that could not be reliably distinguished in the field are lumped into groups composed of 2 or 3 species.

 unitless